 Last but not least, we need to clearly communicate our value proposition.
 A well-thought-out business case is the “sales pitch” for our proposed solution.
 If a full business case is overkill for your situation, you can also use a solution option position statement to (briefly) make your case.

 Want to put this in practice?
-Bring your project to a session of Defining & Measuring Expected Business Value.
+Bring your project to a session of Establishing Business Value and KPIs.
 We’ll walk it through the business value framework and get you started down the path to a successful solution that delivers real value.

 By the way… here’s the “rest of the story”.
 Another student from the same company later told me that they had been involved in a similar situation.
 Their solution?
 At the end of the day, the security guard from Building A picked up a drive containing the data and drove it down the street to Building B to drop it off.
 As I understand it, he was a really big, strong guy.